marcobrkic/marcobrkic/README.md

 ### Hi there 👋, I am Marco Brkic from Düsselorf

-and i have just finished the intensive  1- year course for Webdevelopment of hte Digital Career Institute.
+and i have just finished the intensive  1- year course for Webdevelopment of the Digital Career Institute.

 👯 I am currently looking for an **Internship** or a job as a **Junior Webdeveloper**.